Why Single Cell RNA Sequencing?

 Impact on Campus

-The purpose of the Single Cell RNA Sequencing Workshop is to teach researchers on our campus how to perform single-cell RNA sequencing analysis from sample preparation to generation of publication-quality figures.
+The purpose of the Single-Cell RNA Sequencing Workshop is to equip researchers on our campus with the practical skills needed to perform single-cell RNA-seq analysis—from sample preparation all the way to producing publication-quality figures.

-In this hands-on workshop, participants will learn how to align sequencing data to the appropriate reference genomes, upload the data into R, and generate usable visualizations including UMAPs, Heatmaps, and Volcano plots.
+Through a hands-on, step-by-step format, participants will learn how to align sequencing data to the correct reference genome, import and process the data in R, and create informative visualizations such as UMAPs, heatmaps, and volcano plots.

 Overview of Workshop

-Our 2025 workshop will be split into three sessions spanning over a week.
-Sample prep, sequencing, and quality control methods will be covered in the first session.
+Our 2025 workshop will be divided into three sessions held over the course of a week.
+The first session will focus on sample preparation, sequencing, and quality control techniques.

-Using the newly generated data created in the first session, researchers will learn to import their data into R, create and manage a Seurat object, cell clustering methods, and cell annotation.
+In the second session, participants will work with the newly generated data from session one.
+They will learn how to import their data into R, build and manage a Seurat object, perform cell clustering, and carry out cell-type annotation.